top of page

 PROTEIN QUALITY: WHY IT MATTERS

-The quality of the food sources you consume plays an important role in muscle protein synthesis and metabolic pathways that are critical for proper functioning and survival.
-Muscle protein synthesis (MPS) is the process of building new muscle protein.
-No matter what your fitness goals are, it is key that you are making the most out of your efforts and optimizing your approach to get into the best shape possible.
+The quality of the food sources you consume plays an important role in muscle protein synthesis (MPS) and metabolic pathways that are critical for proper functioning and survival.
+MPS is the process of building new muscle proteins.
+No matter what your fitness goals are: it is key that you are maximizing your efforts and optimizing your approach to get into the best shape possible!

 COMPLETE VS. INCOMPLETE PROTEINS

-Incomplete Proteins: food sources that may contain a few of the 9 essential amino acids but not all of them.
+Incomplete Proteins: may contain a few of the 9 essential amino acids but not all of them.

 ESSENTIAL AMINO ACIDS (EAAs) vs. BRANCHED-CHAIN AMINO ACIDS (BCAAs)